thisisnotgcsar/CySec-toolbox/readme.md

 ```
 > ⚠️ This tool depends and it is built on top of `pwntools`.
 You can view and install `pwntools` [here](https://github.com/Gallopsled/pwntools/tree/dev).

 One of the most important tools for automating CTFs as it automatically generates you a `script.py` template directly in your working directory.
-You can pass as command line parameters the IP, PORT and local executable file in order to find them again already set inside the template.
+You can pass as command line parameters the IP, PORT and local EXECUTABLE file in order to find them again already set inside the template.
 There are 2 types of templates: `/genscript/pwn_script.py` for binary exploitation and `/genscript/web_script.py` for web app exploitation.

 ## 3.3. `illtrace`
 > *"A cold, emotionless hitman machine.
-What is this "Terminator"??"*
+What is this "Terminator??"*
 ```
 # search in an executable file a call for ptrace and NOPs it
 # it can also NOP a particular bytes signature provided by input